Biology

 Course Outcomes

-• Describe the characteristics, systematics, and biology of viruses and bacteria.
+• Describe the fundamental structure and function of viruses and bacteria.

 Discipline